powsybl/.github/ROADMAP.md

 ## Grid modeling
 The backward compatibility management is robust.
 We have now a strong basis to change the core network model:
-- HVDC modeling improvement: 2021.
+- HVDC modelling improvement: 2021.
 - Operational limits modeling: work in progress, expected end of 2020.
 - Extenstions for monitoring: work in progress.
 - DC network modeling (maybe for 2021).